machingclee/machingclee.github.io/static/media/462-execution-plan.36223b87.md

 ##### High examination ratio (totalDocsExamined / nReturned > 10)

-  **Common misconception:** "High examination ratio is inevitable because we filter documents with WHERE clauses first, then return results."
+  > **Misconception.** "High examination ratio is inevitable because we filter documents with `WHERE` clauses first, then return results."

-  **Why this is wrong:** With proper indexes, the database uses the index to **identify matching documents BEFORE examining them**.
-The index IS the filter mechanism.
+  This is wrong, with proper indexes, the database uses the index to **identify matching documents BEFORE examining them**.
+The index ***is*** the filter mechanism.

-  **Critical question:** "But don't I need to scan all rows to check the WHERE condition?"
+  > **Question.** "But don't I need to scan all rows to check the `WHERE` condition?"

-  **Answer:** No!
-This is the ENTIRE PURPOSE of indexes - to avoid scanning all rows.
+  No!
+This is the entire purpose of indexes - to avoid scanning all rows.

   **How B-tree indexes eliminate full scans:**